ContinuumIO/anaconda-recipes/LEGACY.md

   * There are slight differences in how environment variables are set during the execution of `build.sh` and `bld.bat`.

-These legacy recipes (like all conda recipes), are meant to be build using the `conda-build` command, see: https://github.com/conda/conda-build However, it might be necessary to make some small changes in order to make the recipe work, as legacy recipes have not been tested to work with conda-build.
+These legacy recipes (like all conda recipes), are meant to be built using the `conda-build` command, see: https://github.com/conda/conda-build However, it might be necessary to make some small changes in order to make the recipe work, as legacy recipes have not been tested to work with conda-build.
+If you have trouble with a legacy recipe, please submit an issue to this repository.